arunaengine/presentations/src/k8s_mortality.md

     image: highmem-workload
 ```

-But node affinity isn't just about hardware requirements.
-We often use it to ensure workloads land on nodes with specific characteristics.
-For instance, you might want to ensure your production workloads only run on nodes with premium storage or specific networking capabilities:
+But node affinity isn't just about the hardware.
+We often use it to make sure that workloads run on nodes with certain features.
+For example, you might want to make sure that your production workloads only run on nodes with premium storage or specific networking capabilities.

 ```yaml
 nodeAffinity: